DeepSolo++: Let Transformer Decoder with Explicit Points Solo for Multilingual Text Spotting: Introduction

-Beyond monolingual text spotting, when it comes to multilingual text spotting, existing methods \cite{buvsta2019e2e,baek2020character,Huang_2021_CVPR,huang2023task} still lie in the detect-then-recognize flow.
-In addition, to solve the script identification task introduced in the multilingual scenarios and allow for more convenient customization of recognizers for different languages, Huang \etal \cite{Huang_2021_CVPR,huang2023task} devise tailored language predictors and use them for routing to a recognizer.
+When it comes to multilingual text spotting, existing methods \citep{buvsta2019e2e,baek2020character,Huang_2021_CVPR,huang2023task} still lie in the detect-then-recognize flow.
+In addition, to solve the further introduced script identification task and allow for more convenient customization of recognizers for different languages, Huang \etal ~\citep{Huang_2021_CVPR,huang2023task} devise tailored language predictors and use them for routing to a recognizer.
 Despite the novel framework, the overall pipeline undergoes unfortunate expansion, growing in complexity with the added modules (Fig.~\ref{fig:1}(d)).
-Extra efforts are involved in designing a language predictor with appropriate structure and exploring a module-wise multi-stage training pipeline.
+Extra efforts are involved in designing a language predictor and exploring a module-wise multi-stage training pipeline.

-In recent years, Transformer \cite{vaswani2017attention} has shown eminent flexibility and sparked the performance remarkably for various computer vision tasks \cite{dosovitskiy2020image,liu2021swin,xu2021vitae}, including text spotting~\cite{huang2022swintextspotter,zhang2022text,peng2022spts,kittenplon2022towards}.
-Although the text spotters \cite{zhang2022text,kittenplon2022towards} based on DETR \cite{carion2020end} can get rid of RoI and heuristic post-processing, they lack efficient and joint representation to deal with scene text detection and recognition, \eg, requiring an extra RNN module in TTS \cite{kittenplon2022towards} (Fig.~\ref{fig:1}(e)) or exploiting individual Transformer decoder for each sub-task in TESTR \cite{zhang2022text} (Fig.~\ref{fig:1}(f)).
+In recent years, Transformer \citep{vaswani2017attention} has shown eminent flexibility and sparked the performance remarkably for various computer vision tasks \citep{dosovitskiy2020image,liu2021swin,xu2021vitae}, including text spotting.
+Although the text spotters \citep{zhang2022text,kittenplon2022towards} based on DETR \citep{carion2020end} can get rid of RoI and heuristic post-processing, they lack efficient and joint representation to deal with scene text detection and recognition, \eg, requiring an extra RNN module in TTS \citep{kittenplon2022towards} (Fig.~\ref{fig:1}(e)) or exploiting individual Transformer decoder for each sub-task in TESTR \citep{zhang2022text} (Fig.~\ref{fig:1}(f)).
 The generic object query exploited in TTS fails to consider the unique characteristics of scene text, \eg, location and shape.
-While TESTR adopts point queries with box positional prior that is coarse for point predicting, and the queries are different between detection and recognition, introducing unexpected heterogeneity.
-Consequently, these designs hamper the performance and training efficiency \cite{ye2022dptext}.
+While TESTR adopts point queries with box positional prior that is coarse for point predicting \citep{ye2022dptext}, and the queries are different between detection and recognition, introducing unexpected heterogeneity.
+Consequently, these designs hamper the performance and training efficiency.
 Last but not least, the potential of Transformer on multilingual text spotting is unexplored.